Phoenix Car Accident Attorneys

 Determining Who’s at Fault: Proving Negligence in Arizona

-1. Duty of care – The at-fault driver had a legal duty to drive safely
+• Duty of care – The driver was required to operate their vehicle safely

-2. Breach – That driver failed to act responsibly or follow traffic laws
+• Breach – The driver failed to act responsibly

-3. Causation – Their actions directly caused your injuries
+• Causation – That failure directly caused the accident and injuries

-4. Damages – You suffered financial, physical, or emotional harm as a result
+• Damages – You suffered physical, emotional, or financial harm

 Contact Big Chad Law Injury & Accident Lawyers – Phoenix Office